ConvLab/ConvLab-3/convlab/nlg/scbart/README.md

 To test the NLG, run `python test_nlg.py` after specifying the `model_path` argument in the script.

 ## Evaluation
+*Note*: by default, the dataloader will create a test set that generates the response in each of five conduct types.
+You can amend the dataloader in `train.py` accordingly to speed up inference.

 The training script will store prediction results on the test set in a csv file named `{args.exp_id}/test-best-temperate{args.temperature}.csv`.
 To evaluate the result in the ConvLab-3 environment, you need to first convert it to the ConvLab-3 unified data format for nlg task (the data object returned from `convlab.util.unified_datasets_util.load_nlg_data` with an additional `prediction` field in each turn).
 To do so, run the following command:

 ```